-Cancer Care Line Telephone Number: 01227 86 86 66
+Cancer Care Line Telephone Number: 01227 868666

+This leaflet explains what Open Access Follow-Up is, and what happens next.
+If after reading this leaflet you have any questions, please speak to a member of the team.

-This leaflet has been written as an introduction to East Kent Hospitals' Open Access Follow-Up pathway for breast cancer patients.
-This follow-up is not suitable for every patient.
-However, if you have had surgery, radiotherapy, or in some cases chemotherapy, and are taking either Tamoxifen, anastrozole, letrozole, or exemestane then you may be eligible.
+This type of follow-up is not suitable for every patient.
+However, you may be eligible if you:

+- · have had surgery, radiotherapy, or in some cases chemotherapy, and - are taking either tamoxifen, anastrozole, letrozole, or exemestane.

 Your consultant will discuss this with you.